Category: Checkpoint NG/NGX/GAIA

 The main advantage of the API is in automating daily tasks.
 Some tasks I can think of: deploying gateways to the cloud (AWS/Azure), creating/deleting/editing objects and rules in the Rule Base, creating your own custom web interfaces to the management server and many more.
 In the webcast, the presenter Ryan Darst

-showed in real time how using Ansible playbook he could deploy 2 firewall Gateways from scratch into the Amazon AWS cloud, then create their rule bases with network objects. setting on the way all the needed properties on the gateway – IP addresses, routing, anti-spoofing and such.
+showed in real time how using Ansible playbook he could deploy 2 firewall Gateways from scratch into the Amazon AWS cloud, then create their rule bases with network objects, setting on the way all the needed properties of the gateway – IP addresses, routing, anti-spoofing and such.
 It took him some 10-12 minutes from starting Ansible deployment to having fully functional 2 gateways in the cloud that could pass and secure traffic for the networks behind them.

 Doing non trivial things is not, on the other hand, the target of the API.
-That is, changing the underlying Gaia operating system, doing backups of the gateways and other things we are used of doing via bash scripts on the gateway remain as such.
+That is, changing the underlying Gaia operating system, doing backups and other things that we are used of doing via bash scripts on the gateway remain as such.
 This is logical after all, the API in general are designed to automate “boring” daily tasks of large volume and also give management access/capabilities to the less qualified folks.
 You can for example build web interface and make available very specific tasks and commands to your SOC team, without giving them the powers to destroy something.